How To Adopt A Zero Waste Lifestyle: An All-Encompassing Guide

-The best thing you can do now is give it to someone who does want it.
+The best thing you can do now gives it to someone who does want it.
 Visit your local thrift store and ask if they’re accepting donations.
-Be sure to find out what they do and don’t accept while you’re there as some thrift stores have restrictions on what they sell.
+Be sure to find out what they do and don’t accept while you’re there.
+As some thrift stores have restrictions on what they sell.

 A local charity is also a good bet.
 They’re always looking for essential items such as kitchen utensils, hygiene products, clothing, and bedwear.

 Some cities or towns will even have clothing bins that you can simply deposit your clothes into.
 The company/charity in control of the bins then distributes the items to those in need.